-Contact with us can be made phone, skype or email, usually with an immediate answer.
+Contact with us can be made by phone, skype or email, usually with an immediate answer.

-Progress tests should be submitted weekly for best results - they can be accessed directly from the relevant page on this website (they are also on the course DVD).
-Simply complete the test, print a copy for yourself and one for us, and post, email or fax it to us.
+Progress tests should be submitted weekly for best results - they can be accessed directly from the relevant page on this website.
+If you need them on a DVD, please ask.
+Simply complete the test, print a copy for yourself and one for us, and email or fax it to us.

 Consolidation courses are held at our offices in Wycombe Air Park, just over 40 minutes' drive NW of London Heathrow, on the M40, generally in the last two weeks of every month (but see the calendar page for variations).
 The first is for Module 1 of whatever licence, and the second is for Modules 2 & 3, and the IR.
 Please note that, although we try our very best to provide the most flexible service available, we cannot change the dates because you have a different work schedule!
 We can, however, lay on extra classes, but this will be at extra cost.

 ATPL(H) exams currently can be taken at several exam centres, notably Gatwick and Oxford, plus Florida and wherever the CAA have an exam centre, in the first week of every month.
 CPL(H) and IR exams must be taken at Gatwick, alternating in the second or third week of every month (see calendar page).
 The last date for submission of applications is well before the exam date, but we need them a week before that because we have to countersign them to certify that you have done the studying before sending them on to the CAA.

 CAA application forms (and other documents) can be downloaded from here.